Priority-FCFS scheduling with SLO-class-based priority in a 4-instance cluster

 Preemption and Re-enqueueing¶

-BLIS models vLLM's two-queue architecture (WaitQ + RunningBatch), simplifying vLLM's three-queue model (waiting / running / swapped).
+BLIS models vLLM's two-queue architecture (WaitQ + RunningBatch).
 When a request is preempted from the running batch due to KV cache pressure:

 - The request is placed at the front of the WaitQ (not the back).